- Learn about our Staff and Board

 - Zoning is the best tool available to communities to determine their character.
 Economic development does not have to come at the expense of scenic beauty or good design.
 Communities can head off problems by having a solid, up-to-date zoning code in place.

 - Good design is contextual.
-Whether it’s transportation, housing, business or greenspace, design that takes the history, surroundings and style of the community into account will be more scenic.
+Whether it’s transportation, housing, business or greenspace, design that takes the history, surroundings and style of the community into account will be more scenic and more likely to be used by the community.